 I started out with a detailed drawing, and then brushed India ink over the background, inside the horse’s ears and nostrils, and on the shadowed side of the face and neck.

-I used a sable round for the first layer, which involved more detail work (ears and nostrils).
+I used a sable round brush for the first layer of ink, which involved more detail work (ears and nostrils).
 For the second and third layers, I switched to a sable angle shader.
 The ink dried completely between each of the layers and overnight after the final layer.

 Adding a few layers of colored pencil